Skip to main content

 • The replay window is 24 hours.
 After 24 hours, the same key is treated as a new request.

-• If you send the same key with a different request body, the API returns a 409 CONFLICT error — this prevents accidentally masking changes with an old key.
+• If you send the same key with a different request body, the API returns a 409 CONFLICT error.
+This prevents accidentally masking changes with an old key.

 Never reuse the same idempotency key for different operations.
 If you send a transfer with key abc-123 and then try to create an account with the same key, the second request will either be rejected or return the transfer response, depending on timing.